intel/trustauthority-client-for-python/README.md

 Both the connector and a TEE adapter (the platform-specific software that collects evidence from a TEE) must be installed on the attesting TEE to collect evidence for attestation.
 However, a TEE adapter is not required to use the client to verify a token, or to request attestation in background-check mode using a quote provided by the attester.

-The Python client currently supports the following TEEs:
+The Python client (General Availability version) currently supports the following TEEs:

 - Intel® Software Guard Extensions (Intel® SGX).
 - Intel® Trust Domain Extensions (Intel® TDX) for on-premises Intel TDX platforms.